PREK-X/CS50p-solutions/README.md

+### REGULAR EXPRESSIONS
-My Solutions to Harvard CS50P-Introduction to Programming using Python Week-7 Problems.
+My Solutions to Harvard CS50P-Introduction to Programming using Python Week-8 Problems.